20 Drawbacks to Living in an RV Full Time

 Online communities can help to fill that role for full time RVers, as they provide a way to meet other full time RVers or others who share your interests.
 You may even end up making friends online that you get to meet in “real life”.
 The internet can also help you keep in touch with people you've met through your travels.

-Online tools designed specifically for RVers such as the Nomad Near Me app or the RVillage social media platform can help facilitate meeting other RVers, as well as traditional social platforms such as Facebook and Instagram.
+Online tools designed specifically for RVers such as the Nomad Near Me app can help facilitate meeting other RVers, as well as traditional social platforms such as Facebook and Instagram.